What we flush impacts the environment

 Tossing so-called “flushable” wipes, paper towels, tissues, tampons, and other dense paper materials into the toilet could end up costing you quite a bundle.

-These items do not biodegrade easily or quickly.
+These items do not break down easily or quickly, even if labeled "flushable" or "biodegradable."
 Wipes and tampons can get stuck in the narrow sanitary sewer service pipe that connects homes and businesses to the city’s wastewater collection system.

 And if you pour grease or other congealing products down the kitchen sink, these attach to the wipes, causing “fatbergs” to form.